 Gottschalk rejoiced, not only for himself but for the entire country.
 It was just like the days before America entered World War II: it took great hardship and some loss of life for the sleeping giant to be awakened.
 But once aroused, Gottschalk knew, no nation on earth could stand before her.
 Let the terrorists beware.
 As of this night, their days are numbered.
 Attacked on its own soil, America could then send out its strike forces into the Middle East, the oil-rich nations of the Gulf, the obliteration of the known terrorist camps, the destruction of already shaky Islamic governments.
 Oil for the cities of America and, with it, an end to the Soviet Union’s stranglehold on much of the world.

 In many ways this novel is a re-telling of The Ninja, with a Cambodia/Vietnam War backstory instead of a Japan/World War II one, the dramatic opening assassination of a VIP, the discovery by the shadow operator protagonist of foul play involving an Eastern killing technique, the detective work with a gruff New York cop to identify the assassin, the uncovering of a vast conspiracy by Western industrialists and politicians, the love interest who gets caught up in the plot, the twisted mysticism, horrific violence and extreme sexuality of the villains.
 Like I said, this was Van Lustbader’s formula in the 1980s—it’s ambitious, intense stuff, though at times over-written, implausible, melodramatic and pornographic.
-He easily could have trimmed a hundred pages off this novel and made it a tighter read, but in an era when Stephen King, Robert Ludlum and Tom Clancy were at the top of the bestseller charts, these fat, complex thrillers were all the rage.
+He easily could have trimmed a couple hundred pages off this novel and made it a tighter read, but in an era when Stephen King, Robert Ludlum and Tom Clancy were at the top of the bestseller charts, these fat, complex thrillers were all the rage.
 And once in a while, if they’re well done, they’re fun to read.
 Black Heart is well done; it’s 1980s Van Lustbader at his most epic.
 If the style is to your taste, you should enjoy this novel.

 Get a copy of Black Heart here.